François l'Olonnais: Early life

-In his 1684 account The History of the Buccaneers of America, Alexandre Exquemelin notes l'Olonnais' place of birth as Les Sables-d'Olonne, France.
+According to Alexandre Exquemelin's 1684 account The History of the Buccaneers of America, l'Olonnais' was born in Les Sables-d'Olonne in France.
 He first arrived in the Caribbean as an indentured servant during the 1650s.
 By 1660 his servitude was complete.
 He began to wander various islands before arriving in Saint-Domingue – in what is now Haiti – and becoming a buccaneer.
 He preyed upon shipping from the Spanish West Indies and the Spanish Main.

 A year or two (dates regarding l'Olonnais are uncertain) into his piratical career, l'Olonnais was shipwrecked near Campeche in Mexico.
 A party of Spanish soldiers attacked l'Olonnais and his crew, killing almost the entire party.
 L'Olonnais survived by covering himself in the blood of others and hiding amongst the dead.

 After the Spanish departed, l'Olonnais, with the assistance of some escaped slaves, made his way to the island of Tortuga.
 A short time later, he and his crew held a town hostage, demanding a ransom from its Spanish rulers.
 The governor of Cuba, Francisco Oregón y Gascón, sent a ship to kill l'Olonnais' party. l'Olonnais captured and beheaded the ship's entire crew save one, whom he spared so that a message could be delivered to Havana: "I shall never henceforward give quarter to any Spaniard whatsoever."

 The sacking of Maracaibo

-In 1666 l'Olonnais sailed from Tortuga with a fleet of eight ships and a crew of 440 pirates to sack Maracaibo in what is modern day Venezuela, joining forces with fellow buccaneer Michel le Basque.
-En route, l'Olonnais crossed paths with a Spanish treasure ship which he captured, along with its cargo of cocoa beans, gemstones and more than 260,000 Spanish dollars.
+In 1666, l'Olonnais sailed from Tortuga with a fleet of eight ships and a crew of 440 pirates to sack Maracaibo in what is modern day Venezuela, joining forces with fellow buccaneer Michel le Basque.
+En route, l'Olonnais crossed paths with a Spanish treasure ship which he captured, along with its cargo of cocoa beans, gemstones, and more than 260,000 Spanish dollars.

 At the time the entrance to Lake Maracaibo and thus the city itself was defended by the San Carlos de la Barra Fortress with sixteen guns, which was thought to be impregnable.
 He approached it from its undefended landward side and took it in few hours.
 He then proceeded to pillage the city, and found that most of the residents had fled and that their gold had been hidden.
 L'Olonnais' men tracked down the residents and tortured them until they revealed the location of their possessions.
 They also seized the fort's cannon and demolished most of the town's defence walls to ensure that a hasty retreat was possible.

 L'Olonnais himself was an expert torturer, and his techniques included slicing portions of flesh off the victim with a sword, burning them alive, or tying knotted "woolding" (rope bound around a ship's mast to strengthen it) around the victim's head until their eyes were forced out.